A mortgage is a loan secured against your home. Your home may be repossessed if you do not keep up repayments on your mortgage.

 First-time buyers should know they have lots of mortgage types to choose from.
 Each one of them has its advantages and disadvantages, and there is no single mortgage type that is best for everyone.
-The right type of mortgage for a first-time buyer will depend on their circumstances.
+The right kind of mortgage for a first-time buyer will depend on their circumstances.

 The most popular types of first-time buyer mortgages are: